 A 64-bit system can access 264 different memory addresses, i.e actually 18-Quintillion bytes of RAM.
 In short, any amount of memory greater than 4 GB can be easily handled by it.

 Most computers made in the 1990s and early 2000s were 32-bit machines.
 The CPU register stores memory addresses, which is how the processor accesses data from RAM.
 One bit in the register can reference an individual byte in memory, so a 32-bit system can address a maximum of 4 GB (4,294,967,296 bytes) of RAM.
-The actual limit is often less around 3.5 GB, since part of the register is used to store other temporary values besides memory addresses.
+The actual limit is often less than around 3.5 GB since part of the register is used to store other temporary values besides memory addresses.
 Most computers released over the past two decades were built on a 32-bit architecture, hence most operating systems were designed to run on a 32-bit processor.

 A 64-bit register can theoretically reference 18,446,744,073,709,551,616 bytes, or 17,179,869,184 GB (16 exabytes) of memory.
 This is several million times more than an average workstation would need to access.
 What’s important is that a 64-bit computer (which means it has a 64-bit processor) can access more than 4 GB of RAM.
-If a computer has 8 GB of RAM, it better have a 64-bit processor.
+If a computer has 8 GB of RAM, it better has a 64-bit processor.
 Otherwise, at least 4 GB of the memory will be inaccessible by the CPU.